slukic0/air-quality-monitoring/readme.md

 ### Monitoring Kit Hardware

-#### Current Prototype
+#### Single Sensor

-The current prototype of the monitoring kit utilizes a Huzzah ESP32 connected to a BME688 sensor using I2C.
+The current single sensor prototype of the monitoring kit utilizes a Huzzah ESP32 connected to a BME688 sensor using I2C.
 Two LEDs are also used to indicate the WIFI and MQTT broker connection status.

 Sensor data is periodically encoded into a JSON format, which is then published to a topic by sending the JSON to AWS IOT Core.

 ![Prototype Picture](./images/prototype.jpg)

+#### Dev Board

+The Dev board utilizes eight BME688 sensors connected to the stacked headers of the ESP32.
+Sensor data from each sensor is logged periodically and eventually sent to IoT core.